 Taxpayer Consent Language

-MISMO's Taxpayer Consent Language provides a consistent way for the mortgage industry to comply with the Taxpayer First Act.
-The new law, passed on July 1, 2019 and effective December 28, 2019, requires the taxpayer to provide consent for the express purpose for which their tax information will be used.
+MISMO's Taxpayer Consent Language provides a consistent way for the mortgage industry to comply with the Taxpayer First Act, which requires the taxpayer to provide consent for the express purpose for which their tax information will be used.
 Additionally, the taxpayer must provide consent for their tax information to be shared with other parties.
 Lenders are encouraged to use MISMO's model Taxpayer Consent Language to obtain borrower consent to share tax information received from the Internal Revenue Service (IRS) with other parties involved in the mortgage transaction.

 MISMO's Taxpayer Consent Language was created to provide a consistent way for the mortgage industry to comply with the new requirements which go into effect on December 28, 2019.
 This language provides consent for both express purpose on the usage of the tax information as well as gaining express consent to share the tax information with third parties, a common practice in the mortgage industry.